Determination of Majorana type-phases from the time evolution of lepton numbers: Considerations when the lightest neutrino is massless

-In this model, the lightest neutrino mass $m_1$ and a Majorana type-phase $\beta_1$ are unknown parameters to be determined by the time evolution of lepton numbers.
-We assume that a mass squared difference $\Delta m^2_{21}$ and a mixing angle $\theta_{12}$ are measured by the oscillation experiment.
-The time evolution of the electron and muon numbers for two generation model are given by,
+In this model, we assume that the mass squared difference $\Delta m^2_{21}$ and the mixing angle $\theta_{12}$ can be measured by oscillation experiments.
+Then, the remaining parameters are the lightest neutrino mass $m_1$ and the Majorana type-phase $\beta_1$.
+Assuming the expectation values of lepton numbers are measurable, $m_1$ and $\beta_1$ could be determined by the time evolution of lepton numbers.
+To demonstrate this, we write the time evolution of the electron and muon numbers for the two generation model,